asecurityguru/devsecops-dotnet-github-actions-end-to-end-assignment/README.md

-# End to End DevSecOps Pipeline for .NET/C# project Modified by Harry from A Security Guru
+# End to End DevSecOps Pipeline for .NET/C# project Modified by A Security Guru